anywhichway/nano-memoize/README.md

 * For single object argument functions `nano-memoize` is typically 15% faster than its closest competitor `fast-memoize`.

-* For multiple primitive argument functions `nano-memoize` is typically 56% faster than  its closest competitor `moize`.
+* For multiple primitive argument functions `nano-memoize` is typically 5% faster than  its closest competitor `moize`.

-* For multiple object argument functions `nano-memoize` is typically 5% faster than faster than its closest competitor `moize`.
+* For multiple object argument functions `micro-memoize` is typically first and `nano-memoize` second.
+However, each are within each other's margin of error.

-* When `deepEquals` tests are used, `nano-memoize` is typically 5-10% faster than micro-memoize.

 The planetheidea/moize library (which claims to be the fastest) does not include nano-memoize for comparison and the repository is not accepting comments or a pull request for some technical reason.
 The repository has been forked and its own benchmarking has been updated and run to confirm the results below.